brujack/dotfiles/.devcontainer/README.md

 ## Rebuild the running container with changes to container config

 1. Bottom left hand corner click or open Command Pallette and use "Remote-Containers: Rebuild Container"

+## AWS credentials

+They are stored in a file "devcontainer.env" and not included in git due to a .gitignore restriction.
+They are in a standard AWS credentials format.